SavageWilliam/md-pdf-converter/README.md

 npm install
 ```

-3) Now in the same repo you can to install the script on your system run:
+3) Now in the same repo install the script on your system by running:
 ```
 npm link
 ```